-I did the best I could.
-I know this.
-I love her and gave her the best care I was able to.
+I thought I had a strong, well-adjusted child, until I found out that she hid an eating disorder from me for years.
+I’m still struggling with my guilt that I did not know.
+I did the best I could; I know this.
+She got the best care I was able to give.
 But the fact remains that she was hurting, and I can see that there are signs I missed and steps I could have taken to help her.

 Here are the lessons I’ve learned in hindsight and the things I’m doing to help my adult daughter recover from her eating disorder.

 Give your child the best tools to grow more confident, calm and resilient so they can feel better, fast!

 - Calming strategies

 My daughter seemed happy and well-adjusted in elementary school.
 When she entered puberty, she changed.
 She seemed angry and secretive and started to pull back from me.
 The truth of the matter is that I had a lot going on at the time, and I was both hurt and relieved when she seemed to need less of me.
 I allowed myself to believe that all teenage daughters are “difficult,” which protected me from the hurt I felt every time she lashed out at me or ignored me.

 Now I can see that my daughter desperately needed me to be an active parent, but I behaved like a hurt child.
 I’ve learned that my own parents set the stage for how I handled my daughter during adolescence, and it was with a 10 foot pole!
 My sweet girl needed me to hold her closer, but I sort of just held my breath, hoping we could emerge intact when she “got through” her teens.